Max201510/Biostat776/schedule.md

 permalink: /schedule/
 ---

-Note: All lecture slides are provided in PDF format.
+All lecture slides are provided in PDF format.

+All lectures take place 1:30-2:50pm in W2008.

 | Date | Topic | Other Resources & Notes |
 |:---- |:----- |:------------------------|